ddev/ddev.com/src/content/blog/why-your-local-dev-environment-should-match-production.md

 categories:
   - DevOps
 ---

-_This is a guest post from [Benni Mack](https://twitter.com/bennimack), CTO of the [digital agency b13](https://b13.com/), located in Germany.
-He’s been the project lead for [TYPO3](https://typo3.org/), an Enterprise CMS based on PHP, for the last 6 years, steering contributors and developers around the TYPO3 Ecosystem through his passion for Open Source and PHP.
-This is part two of a two part series, [find part one here](https://ddev.com/ddev-local/why-developing-locally-matters/)._

-### Recap: A local development environment

 In my previous blog post, I mentioned my road to a proper local development environment with Git, and a deployment strategy.
 Read all about it [here](https://ddev.com/ddev-local/why-developing-locally-matters/) to get a grip on why you should start setting up a local development environment too.